Todd Jones: Post-playing career

 Jones joined the Tigers television broadcast team on FanDuel Sports Network Detroit as a studio analyst beginning in the 2023 season, and as of 2025 is one of the two primary in-game analysts.

 Personal life

 Jones is a devout Christian, and is known for using Contemporary Christian music when entering from the bullpen.
 During the 2006 playoffs, he entered to "Last One Standing" by MercyMe.

 Since 2002, Jones has been writing a weekly column, "The Closer", for The Sporting News and Jones was on the cover of the baseball preview issue with the caption "Don't Tell columnist Todd Jones but (Beware of The Tigers)".

 Jones currently resides in Pell City, Alabama with his wife Michelle and his son Alex (born October 7, 1994) and daughter Abby (born May 22, 1997).
-He currently works as an adviser for the local high school and middle school boys baseball teams, and occasionally appears as a guest analyst for the Detroit Tigers.
+He currently works as an adviser for the local high school and middle school boys baseball teams, and occasionally appears as a guest analyst for Detroit Tigers television broadcasts.